Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Simulations

-The performance of the proposed methods is compared with the following methods that were all modified according to the difference-based model in \eqref{eq; 1}: \begin{enumerate}[label=\textbf{M.\arabic*}, leftmargin=1cm] \item The sparse optimization technique in \cite{gao2016identification}, which considers an $\ell_2$ relaxation for the attack sparsity restriction (denoted as $\ell_2$). \item The sparse optimization technique in \cite{liu2014detecting}, which considers an $\ell_1$ relaxation for the attack sparsity restriction (denoted as $\ell_1$). \item The GFT-based detector in \cite{drayer2018detection} (denoted as GFT). \item The energy detector, which is obtained by comparing $T^{\text{ENG}}=\lvert \lvert \Delta\zvec\rvert \rvert^2$ with a chosen threshold and was inspired by the detector in \cite{jiang2017defense} (denoted as ENG). \item The BDD detector in \eqref{eq; BDD} (denoted as BDD). \end{enumerate} All numerical results in this section were obtained using at least 500 Monte Carlo simulations.
+The performance of the proposed methods is compared with the following methods that were all modified according to the difference-based model in \eqref{eq; 1}: \begin{enumerate}[label=\textbf{M.\arabic*}, leftmargin=1cm] \item The sparse optimization technique in \cite{gao2016identification}, which considers an $\ell_2$ relaxation for the attack sparsity restriction (denoted as $\ell_2$). \item The sparse optimization technique in \cite{liu2014detecting}, which considers an $\ell_1$ relaxation for the attack sparsity restriction (denoted as $\ell_1$). \item The GFT-based detector in \cite{drayer2018detection} (denoted as GFT). \item The energy detector, inspired by the detector in \cite{jiang2017defense}, which is obtained by comparing $T^{\text{ENG}}=\lvert \lvert \Delta\zvec\rvert \rvert^2$ with a chosen threshold (denoted as ENG). \item The BDD detector in \eqref{eq; BDD} (denoted as BDD). \end{enumerate} All numerical results in this section were obtained using at least 500 Monte Carlo simulations.
 The detection thresholds were computed from simulated historic data obtained by 500 off-line simulations of \eqref{eq; 1} under the null hypothesis.
+The simulations where conducted using Matlab on an Intel(R) Xeon(R) CPU E5-2660 v4@ 2.00 GHz.